Heikki2020/fbx-2-blender-bridge/README.md

 <https://www.nexusmods.com/site/mods/1663>

 After years of modding, I got sick of manually importing an .FBX file or more into Blender.
+And there isn't any good FBX viewer.
+Can you believe that?
+I need one that fits my workflow, as I often have dozens of .FBX files in a folder.

 This app can let you double-click an .FBX file to open it in Blender.
 In other words, this app tells Blender to automatically import the .FBX file you have just double-clicked.